 Dow respects and protects any reporter and/or whistleblower who reports a grievance or escalates a concern about potential misconduct.
 It does not tolerate retaliation against anyone who reports a potential violation in good faith.
 Reports about alleged grievances, violations of the Code or the law are provided at least quarterly to the Dow Inc. Audit Committee.
-Types of issues: conflicts of interest, environmental health and safety, human resources, misuse of assets and others.
+Types of issues include conflicts of interest, environmental health and safety, human resources, misuse of assets and others.
 All issues that require corrective action are appropriately addressed.
 To summarize:

-Matters by Year 2023 2022 2021
+Matters by Year 2024 2023 2022

-Number of matters reported that warranted investigation 436 338 316
+Number of matters reported that warranted investigation 431 436 338

-Number substantiated 152 110 107
+Number substantiated 152 152 110

-From 2022 to 2023, matters reported that warranted investigation along with numbers substantiated increased.
-The OEC considers increases in reports as a positive sign.
+From 2023 to 2024, matters reported that warranted investigation decreased slightly.
+The OEC still considers this as a positive sign as reporting has significantly increased since 2022.
 It indicates increased vigilance from and engagement with employees.
 Dow has increased communication efforts with employees in recent years highlighting the importance of reporting potential misconduct, as well as communication on safety measures, such as Dow's strict non-retaliation policy, which serve to protect reporters and whistleblowers.
 These efforts have resulted in a welcomed meaningful increase in reports made and substantiated.
-The three most common issue types for substantiated matters in 2023 were sexual harassment, conflicts of interest and misuse of IP/confidential or proprietary information.
-The three most common corrective or disciplinary actions for substantiated matters in 2023 were coaching, termination of employment, and written disciplinary actions.
+The three most common issue types for substantiated matters in 2024 were sexual harassment, respect and responsibility, and misuse of intellectual property/confidential or proprietary information.
+The three most common corrective or disciplinary actions for substantiated matters in 2024 were coaching, termination of employment, and written disciplinary actions.
 All cases with adverse findings are required to be remediated.
-In all substantiated cases (and some unsubstantiated cases where issues are identified), this includes disciplinary actions.
+In all substantiated cases (and some unsubstantiated cases where issues are identified), remediation includes disciplinary actions.
 Remediation may also include other efforts, such as additional training or monitoring.